Bylaws

 Section 1.
 Introduction.
 There shall be three governance teams: Leadership Team, Oversight Team, and Finance Team.

-Section 4.
-Resignation; Vacancies; Removal; Absences.
+Section 6.
+Term Fulfillment; Resignation; Vacancies; Removal; Absences.

-- Any governance team member may resign at any time by giving written or verbal notice.
+2. Resignation.
+Any governance team member may resign at any time by giving written or verbal notice.
 Such resignation shall take effect at the time specified therein; and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

-- Removal of Appointed Members.When the notice indicates that the purpose of a meeting is to consider the removal of a governance team member, at a meeting of the Leadership Team of the Corporation, any governance team member may be removed from office without assignment of cause by the vote of at least two-thirds of the entire Leadership Team.
+4. Removal of Appointed Members.
+Upon written notice, any governance team member may be removed from office without assignment of cause by the vote of at least two- thirds of the entire Leadership Team.

 ARTICLE VII.
 LEADERSHIP TEAM (BOARD OF DIRECTORS)

 Section 2.
-Executive Team.
+Officers.

-- The President shall function as the chief officer of the Corporation and shall have spiritual oversight and general supervision of the business activities of the Corporation, shall conduct all Team meetings and keep all teams informed of corporate progress and matters.
+1. The President shall function as the chief officer of the Corporation and shall have spiritual oversight and general supervision of the business activities of the Corporation.
+The President or their designee(s) conducts leadership meeting agendas, and keeps the Leadership, Oversight, and Finance teams up to date on matters pertaining to the organization.

-- The Secretary shall keep or cause to be kept in records books provided for that purpose the minutes of the meetings of the Leadership Team; shall see that all notices are duly given in accordance with the provision of Bylaws and as required by law; and shall be custodian of the records of the Corporation.
-The Secretary shall have the right to appoint someone not part of the Team to assist in taking minutes, subject to approval by the other Team members.
+2. The Secretary shall keep or cause to be kept records of the minutes of the meetings of the Leadership Team; shall see that all notices are duly given in accordance with the provision of Bylaws and as required by law; and shall be custodian of the records of the Corporation.
+The Secretary shall have the right to appoint someone who is a member of the Leadership Team to assist in taking minutes.

 Section 3.
 Powers and Duties.
-The Team shall have all the powers and duties necessary, appropriate, or convenient for the administration of the affairs of the Corporation and for the management and operation of the Corporation's assets and activities and may do and perform all acts and things as are not prohibited by law, the Articles of Incorporation, or these Bylaws.
+The Leadership Team shall have all the powers and duties necessary, appropriate, or convenient for the administration of the affairs of the Corporation and for the management and operation of the Corporation's assets and activities and may do and perform all acts and things as are not prohibited by law, the Articles of Incorporation, or these Bylaws.
 These duties and powers of the Corporation shall include, but not be limited to:

-- Establishing and reviewing policies governing the Corporation and its operations.
+1. Establishing and reviewing policies governing the Corporation and its operations.

-- Promoting the goals and purposes of the Corporation and evaluating the Corporation against such goals and purposes.
+4. Promoting the goals and purposes of the Corporation and evaluating the Corporation against such goals and purposes.

 Anything in these Bylaws to the contrary notwithstanding, the Leadership Team is not empowered to perform any activity on behalf of the Corporation not permitted to be carried on by an organization exempt from Federal income taxation under Section 501(c)(3) of the United States Internal Revenue Code.